 One of the most common arts and crafts practiced by multiple Native American tribes included the decorative use of beads of various types.
-Generations before Europeans landed on the shores of the new world, Native American beadwork used primarily stone, shell, quills, and bone carved patiently with non-metal tools.[i]
+Generations before Europeans landed on the shores of the new world, Native American beadwork used primarily stone, shell, quills, and bone carved patiently with non-metal tools.
 As the decades went by and new materials like metal and glass were introduced by the new people arriving on the shores, the beadwork patterns used on clothing, jewelry, and decorations became much more intricate and stylized.

-The Importance of Beadwork for Native Americans
+The Importance of Native American Beadwork

 Archeologists have found beads of varying materials, styles, and sizes in digs focused on various Native American settlements and tribes over the years.
 Originally, they may have been used as a type of currency for trades among tribes and individuals.
-Primarily, they simply decorated everything from buffalo hide belts to complex necklaces that featured story bead combinations.[ii]
+Primarily, they simply decorated everything from buffalo hide belts to complex necklaces that featured story bead combinations.
 Unlike European artwork designed to stay in place and decorate a room, the nomadic nature of the Native Americans necessitated a combination of design and functionality.
-Their bead-based art existed in clothing, everyday objects, and their tents and horse tack.[iii]
+Their bead-based art existed in clothing, everyday objects, and their tents and horse tack.

 After the Europeans came, beadwork changed somewhat in both practice and value.
 The initial rarity of the bright glass beads made their worth skyrocket.
-Wampum, or shell beads threaded on a cord, were frequently used by both settlers and indigenous people until it became so commonplace that its value plummeted. [iv]Native American beadwork patterns became a symbol of wealth, were used in marriage ceremonies, trade agreements, and treaties.
-Some involve ritualistic use and were often used in spiritual dances and celebrations.
+Wampum, or shell beads threaded on a cord, were frequently used by both settlers and indigenous people until it became so commonplace that its value plummeted.
+Native American beaded patterns became a symbol of wealth, were used in marriage ceremonies, trade agreements, and treaties.
+Some beadwork patterns involve ritualistic use and were often used in spiritual dances and celebrations.

 Native American Beading Styles

-Explore some of the most common beadwork style techniques and stitches to learn more about how they are done and what they are used for.[v]
+Explore some of the most common Native American beadwork techniques and stitches, including those used by the Plains Indian, to learn more about how they are done and what they are used for.

-Lane or Lazy Stitch
+Lazy or Lane Stitch

-This Native American beadwork method works almost the same as the overlay stitch above, except the artist works in short lengths of beads and affixes them to the fabric only at the ends.[vi]
+This Native American beadwork method works almost the same as the overlay stitching above, except the artist works in short lengths of beads and affixes them to the fabric only at the ends.
 This was frequently used for large patterns such as on moccasins or cradles that had large areas of one color.
 For example, to fill the yoke of a dress, the craftswoman would repeatedly stitch rows of six to eight beads in tight, neat lines until they got to the next color.
-Different tribes used different numbers of beads.
+Different Native American tribes used different numbers of beads.
 The Sioux, for one, used eight or nine in each small row.

 When Native American beading occurred without backing fabric or leather, the artists frequently used a type of loom to form long strips.
 These could be used for hair decorations, belts, or sewn together after completion to create a wider piece.

-Although commercial beading looms exist today at any craft store, original looms either used the beader's own body or wood bent similar to a bow to form the frame.[viii]
+Although commercial beading looms exist today at any craft store, original Native American looms either used the beader's own body or wood bent similar to a bow to form the frame.
 Like weaving threads or yarn, the bead loom has warp string separated with a small divider on each end.
 Another thread or sinew forms the weft that is threaded on a needle.
 The artist puts the correct pattern of beads onto the needle, slides it down to the warp string, positions each bead between the warp, and then pushes the weft back through the beads on the opposite side to hold them in place.

-Plains Indians were some who used beading looms more regularly.[ix]
+Plains Indian artists used Native American beading looms more regularly.
 This increased in popularity during the 1800s and after the Civil War when more trade spread westward.

-Peyote or Gourd Stitch
+Gourd or Peyote Stitch

-Using tiny glass seed beads, you fill your thread with the beads to go around the pattern once, then add more as you slip the thread through the first beads in turn.[x]
-This creates a type of net without spaces between it.
-Today, this stitch is used extensively to make keychains, necklaces, and similar small accessories.
+Using tiny glass seed beads, you fill your thread with the beads to go around the pattern once, then add more as you slip the thread through the first beads in turn.
+This creates a type of net without spaces between it, but it's only made possible with the seed beads.
+Today, this Native American stitching is used extensively to make keychains, jewelry, necklaces, and similarly small accessories.

-A very similar technique to the gourd stitch described above, the brick stitch does not require factors of three in the pattern making.
+A very similar Native American technique to the gourd stitching described above, the brick stitching does not require factors of three in the pattern making.
 Instead of creating it around a cylindrical object, it is frequently created to lie flat.
 Other names for it include Cheyenne, Comanche, and bugle stitch.
 To create a flat mat of beads in a particular design, they are arranged horizontally with the bead holes on either side instead of directly next to each other.
 This requires a sometimes tricky method of holding them in place while you make the stitches.

 Applique has been used in many cultures and time periods since the first time someone invented a needle.
 You can still find appliques of embroidered patches or fabric “stickers” that are sewn onto trendy jeans or jackets.
 When it comes to Native American beadwork techniques, beaded applique was used in much the same way.
 Instead of using overlaid or lane stitching to attach decorative patterns of beads directly to the fabric or leather, the artist created the design on another, a smaller piece that was then sewn onto the final form.